ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    xiv.
 If required, modify the auto-generated ingestion Job ID in the **Job Details**.

    xv.
-Select the IBM Analytics Engine (Spark) from the **Select engine** list.
+Select the Spark engine from the **Select engine** list.
 The registered Spark engines are listed here.

       Any files less than 2 MB file size shall automatically select Lite ingestion and all files more than 2 MB file size shall automatically select one of the listed Spark engines from the Select engine drop-down list to run the ingestion job.
       {: note}